Orange County Lyft Accident Attorneys

 Here are some of the common causes of Lyft accidents:

-Our Orange County attorneys can help investigate the cause of your Lyft accident, making sure to hold the responsible party accountable for their negligent actions.
+Our Orange County attorneys can help investigate the cause of your Lyft accident and work to hold the responsible party accountable for their negligent actions.

 Who Is Liable For My Injuries After A Lyft Accident?

 Lyft accidents can be especially confusing because multiple insurance policies come into play.
 The driver might have been in personal mode, logged into the app, waiting for a ride, or actively transporting a passenger.
-These factors significantly impact who’s liable and how much compensation you’re entitled to.
+These factors can impact liability and the compensation you may be able to pursue.

 When determining liability for your injuries, keep these questions in mind:

-- If the Lyft driver was at fault and you were a passenger in the Lyft or a pedestrian, you could negotiate compensation through the company’s insurer.
+• If the Lyft driver was at fault and you were a passenger in the Lyft or a pedestrian, you may be able to negotiate compensation through the company’s insurer.

-- Were you driving another car during the accident?
+• Were you driving another car during the accident?
 California’s pure comparative negligence rule applies.
-This means any fault you share in the accident will reduce your compensation.
-For example, if the Lyft driver was 60% at fault and you were 40% at fault, you will only receive 60% of your claimed damages.
+This means any fault you share in the accident will reduce your potential compensation.
+For example, if the Lyft driver was 60% at fault and you were 40% at fault, you may only receive 60% of your claimed damages.

-- Was the ride prearranged through the app?
-If you hail a Lyft driver off the app or the app wasn’t running at the time of the accident, securing compensation through Lyft’s insurance may be more challenging.
+• Was the ride prearranged through the app?
+If you hail a Lyft driver off the app or the app wasn’t running at the time of the accident, seeking compensation through Lyft’s insurance may be more challenging.

-Aside from the Lyft driver and Lyft itself, other parties could be potentially liable: other motorists, car mechanics, manufacturers, and technicians.
-In a personal injury claim, our Orange County Lyft accident attorneys will assess all angles to determine all possible parties that may have contributed to the incident.
+Aside from the Lyft driver and Lyft itself, other parties could be potentially liable, including other motorists, car mechanics, manufacturers, and technicians.
+In a personal injury claim, our Orange County Lyft accident attorneys will conduct a thorough investigation and gather evidence to determine all possible parties that may have contributed to the incident.

 How Does Lyft Compensate For Accidents?